rodricios/crawl-to-the-future/crawlers/Crawling-Google/README.md

 Woohoo!
 If you copy and paste that into your browser (I'm using Opera), you should get a typical Google Results page.
 Success!

+###One last thing, Pagination

+If we want to satisfy the [*random 10 pages*](#brainstorming) mentioned in a quote in the Brainstorming section, we have to have a pretty large data set.
+Not too large, but I've seen number getting thrown around in the hundreds to thousands range.
+Let's refer to ClearEval and see what they specified.
+Be right back!

+---